Timestamps & Captions

 Murf (GEN2)YeswordDurations from the TTS response (FALCON streaming model excluded)

-Hume (octave-2)Yes — word alignment from the JSON /v0/tts endpoint (octave-1 not supported)
+Hume (octave-2)Yes — word timing from the JSON /v0/tts endpoint (octave-1 not supported)

 Inworld (inworld-tts-1.5-max, inworld-tts-1.5-mini)YestimestampInfo.wordAlignment (best on English/Spanish)